JigsawStack/web-crawler-demo/README.md

 - Wikipedia's structure may change, potentially affecting extraction quality
 - Respect Wikipedia's terms of service and avoid excessive crawling

-## Future Improvements

-- Visualization tools for the knowledge graph
-- Support for other languages
-- Topic-based filtering to stay within a specific domain
-- Integration with other knowledge sources
-- Natural language search across the collected knowledge

 ## Dependencies

 - [JigsawStack](https://jigsawstack.com/ai-web-scraper) - AI Web Scraper